I am currently a senior research scientist at Intel Labs.

 I have more than 7000 citations and my h-index is 25.

 I received my Ph.D. degree from the Department of Computer Science at Dartmouth College.
 My Ph.D. advisors are Prof. Andrew T. Campbell and Prof. Tanzeem Choudhury.
-As part of my doctoral work, I created the SoundSense system, which is the first ubiquitous sound classification system for smart phones.
+As part of my doctoral work, I created the SoundSense system, which is the first ubiquitous sound understanding system for smart phones.
 I hold bachelor and master degrees in Computer Science from Tianjin University, Tianjin, China.

 I am serving as Associate Editor for IMWUT.